 The Scottish Government, NHS Health Scotland and the Scottish Health Promotion Managers Group (SHPMG) are supporting NHS Boards and their partners to develop financial inclusion referral pathways between money and welfare services and maternity and health visiting services.

-Example within NHS Greater Glasgow and Clyde (NHSGGC)
+Example from NHS Greater Glasgow and Clyde (NHSGGC)

 An example of this approach is Healthier, Wealthier Children (HWC), the pathway used within NHSGGC since 2010.